jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 Loading screen tips are context sensitive.
 E.g. you only get tips on dealing with sludge while in Zora's Domain.

 UI clock: sure, I could theoretically determine time of day by looking at the sky (and the sun and moon do provide useful ambient indicators of time.
 But at one point I resumed the game after a 12-hour break (gotta sleep sometime!) and momentarily mistook a sunrise for a sunset.
 That was only cleared up by looking at the in-game clock.

+Something I'd like to see that isn't here; different sound effects for picking up materials vs. weapons/shields/bows.
+The latter three have limited inventory space and I'd like a clearer indicator of when I've just consumed some of it.

+Weapons with special attributes sparkle and emit a sound effect to draw your attention to them.

 ## Worldbuilding